 There are 5 successive stages in the conversion of Pyruvate into Acetyl~coA.
 These are as follows.

-Pyruvate loses its carboxyl group as it reacts with the bound TPP of Pyruvate of E1 subunit to form the hydroxyl Methyl derivative of Thiazole ring of TPP.
+Pyruvate loses its carboxyl group as it reacts with the bound TPP of Pyruvate of the E1 subunit to form the hydroxyl Methyl derivative of the Thiazole ring of TPP.

-The hydrogen atom and acetyl group is transferred to the oxidized form of lipoyl group of Coenzyme E2 to form 6-acetyl thio-ester of the reduced lipoyl groups.
+The hydrogen atom and acetyl group are transferred to the oxidized form of the lipoyl group of Coenzyme E2 to form 6-acetyl thioester of the reduced lipoyl groups.

-A molecular CoEnzymeA reacts with the acetyl derivative of E2 to produce acetyl~coA and the fully reduces form of lipoyl group. the Acetyl~coA is involved in TCA cycle.
+A molecular CoEnzymeA reacts with the acetyl derivative of E2 to produce acetyl~coA and fully reduces the form of lipoyl group. the Acetyl~coA is involved in the TCA cycle.

-In this last stage the reduced group of E3 transfer hydrogen to NAD+ forming NADH.
+In this last stage, the reduced group of E3 transfers hydrogen to NAD+ forming NADH.